SruthiS03/Tourism_Portal/README.md

 # Tourism_Portal
-The web application is developed based on booking tour packages.
+The web application is developed based on viewing and booking tour packages.

 Front-end:
 HTML